 This measure continues to improve.
 "Timeliness to investigation" is consistently monitored by District Community Service Managers with oversight from the Deputy Commissioner's over field operations.
-Districts management staff in conjunction with the Deputy Commissioners monitor this item daily using point in time data through WV's COGNOS reporting system.
+Districts management staff in conjunction with the Deputy Commissioners monitor this item on a daily basis through the use of point in time data through WV's COGNOS reporting system.
 West Virginia continues to make improvements in the time to first contact, a high priority in the efforts to improve the safety of children.